RuneSchool/RuneSchool.github.io/_posts/2024-4-30-rune-frequency.md

 So here is the data with all of the runes except for ᛥ and ᛢ.

+Unweighted means that the frequency of the word doesn't matter.

 | Order | Runes w/ Shortcuts | Unweighted Value |
 | ----- | ------------------ | ---------------- |
 | 1     | ᛟ                  | 8.49%            |